-If your symptoms are severe, or there are complications, you may be asked to have blood or urine test, or a cerebrospinal fluid test (lumbar puncture or spinal tap).
+If your symptoms are severe, or there are complications, you may be asked to have a blood or urine test, or a cerebrospinal fluid test (lumbar puncture or spinal tap).
 Your doctor may also ask you about any recent travel overseas.
 The risk of mumps is higher in some countries that do not have the mumps vaccine as part of their immunisation schedule.

 How is mumps treated?

-There is no specific medical treatment for mumps.
+There is no specific medical treatment or cure for mumps.
 Antibiotics don't work because the illness is viral.
 Treatment aims to ease your symptoms and reduce the risk of complications.

 What self-care can I do if I have mumps?

 - Have plenty of bed rest.

-- Place a warm flannel or wheat bag, or a cold pack, against your swollen glands to ease tenderness.
+- Place a warm flannel, wheat bag or cold pack against your swollen glands to ease tenderness.